riadsquatch/quietisland/README.md

-This is one long readme file of what I've done if I haven't pushed code - install programs/setup environments/reading
+This is one long readme file of what I've done if I haven't pushed code - install programs/setup environments/reading <br>

 September 5-
 ======================================